 This statement (the Statement) is made on behalf of Bouygues (UK) Limited and all its subsidiaries and affiliated companies in the United Kingdom which includes BY Development Limited trading as Linkcity (together, Bouygues) pursuant to section 54(1) of the Modern Slavery Act 2015 (the Act).

-The Statement sets out what Bouygues has done in the financial year ending 31 December 2019 to work towards ensuring that slavery and human trafficking is not taking place in any part of its businesses or supply chains.
-Its publication has been slightly delayed due to pressures of resourcing following the outbreak of the COVID-19 pandemic.
+The Statement sets out what Bouygues has done in the financial year ending 31 December 2020 to work towards ensuring that slavery and human trafficking is not taking place in any part of its businesses or supply chains.

 2. Bouygues’ structure, business and supply chain

 Bouygues is a provider of development, regeneration and construction services in the United Kingdom to both public and private sector clients.
-It has around 930 direct employees in the UK.
+It has around 960 direct employees in the UK.
 Bouygues is part of a group of companies worldwide which have Bouygues SA, a CAC 40 company listed on the Paris Euronext, as their ultimate parent.
-The Bouygues group has around 115,000 employees worldwide and operates in nearly 90 countries.
+The Bouygues group has around 129,000 employees worldwide and operates in nearly 80 countries.
+Some examples of projects in the UK are Cambridge Assessment and Cavendish III Laboratory, Tower Hamlets Town Hall, UCLH Proton Beam Therapy Centre, Hallsville Quarter, Canning Town Regeneration.

 As a leading developer and construction contractor, Bouygues has a complex supply chain model that both supports its core businesses and maintains its office and technology infrastructure.
 Bouygues’ supply chains relate mainly to the following activities: